danalexilewis/nanox/README.md

 ### Time Travel Transactions
 nanox is a transactional system.
 The addition or removal of any part of the model as well as all transactions throught it will be recorded as an append only log.
 A user will be able to traverse this history and view the model at any point in time.

+## proof of concept notes

+each node has

+- state
+  - balance
+- actions
+  - can be queued up external or by other nodes async
+- updater
+  - can sync access own state or other node's state
+  - can return actions to queue on other nodes

+on each tick

+- send each queued up action to respective node
+- send TICK action to each node

+### components